 - subject to the provisions of the Act, the Board may do anything for the purpose of discharging their functions.
 This includes establishing trusts, and, with the consent of the Scottish Ministers, where the RBGE does not or already have delegated authority to do so, entering into contracts or agreements (including for the acquisition or disposal of land) to make grants and to invest and borrow money; - with the consent of the Scottish Ministers the Board may form bodies corporate, the main object of which is to promote any of the general functions of the Board.
 The Board may hold interests in any company which it forms, and may provide financial or other assistance to it; - Scottish Ministers may direct the Board to exercise appropriate functions on their behalf.
-The Chairman must ensure that the Board operates within the limits of its statutory authority, and any delegated authority agreed with the Scottish Government, and in accordance with any guidance issued by the Scottish Government and any other conditions relating to the use of public funds. - 6.
-The RBGE's purpose, strategic aims and objectives, as agreed by the Scottish Ministers, are: - Maintaining and developing its internationally important collections - Delivering world leading research in plant biodiversity science - Providing learning and training in horticulture, biodiversity science and conservation - Offering a first class visitor attraction
+The Chair must ensure that the Board operates within the limits of its statutory authority, and any delegated authority agreed with the SG, and in accordance with any guidance issued by the SG and any other conditions relating to the use of public funds.

+6. RBGE's purpose, strategic aims, and objectives, as agreed by the Scottish Ministers, are:

+- Maintaining and developing its internationally important collections - Delivering world leading research in plant biodiversity science - Providing learning and training in horticulture, biodiversity science and conservation - Offering a high-quality visitor attraction

-7. The Scottish Government, in consultation with the Board, determines the RBGE's performance framework in the light of the Scottish Minister's wider strategic aims.
-The RBGE's objectives and key targets shall be agreed within the RBGE's corporate planning process (Section 30) and should take full account of the Scottish Ministers' Spending Review targets and priorities.
+7. The SG, in consultation with the Board, determines RBGE's performance framework in the light of the Scottish Minister's wider strategic aims.
+RBGE's objectives and key targets shall be agreed within the RBGE's corporate planning process and should take full account of the Scottish Ministers' Spending Review targets and priorities.

-Relationship between Scottish Government and RBGE
+Relationship between SG and RBGE

 8. Effective strategic engagement between the SG and RBGE is essential in order that they work together as effectively as possible to maintain and improve public services and deliver improved outcomes.
-Both the SG and RBGE will take all necessary steps to ensure that their relationship is developed and supported in line with the jointly agreed principles set out in the statement on "Strategic Engagement between the Scottish Government and Scotland's NDPBs"
+Both the SG and the RBGE will take all necessary steps to ensure that their relationship is developed and supported in line with the jointly agreed principles set out in the statement on 'Strategic Engagement between the Scottish Government and Scotland's NDPBs''.

-9. As part of this engagement, the SG Sponsor Team, the Rural and Environment Science and Analytical Services Division (RESAS) and RBGE will meet three times a year to discuss the Corporate Plan and other relevant issues while RBGE will provide RESAS with all Board Minutes and Papers for information.
-RBGE should provide the Scottish Ministers with prompt access to any information they may reasonably require to ensure appropriate monitoring of performance and budget allocation.
-RBGE will also keep RESAS informed of any major announcements and alert them in advance of any planned news releases which are relevant to the SG.
+9. As part of this engagement, the SG Sponsor Team and RBGE will agree a schedule of meetings to discuss strategic performance management success factors, including budget allocation, financial management, key priorities, and reporting timelines.
+RBGE will provide SG sponsor team with all Board Minutes and Papers for information, including those related to the Edinburgh Biomes project.
+RBGE should provide the SG Sponsor Team with timely access to any information they may reasonably require ensuring appropriate monitoring of performance and budget allocation.
+RBGE will also keep the SG informed of any major announcements and alert them in advance of any planned news releases which are relevant to the SG.